 AWS Pentesting – Part – 1

-Nowadays, we have experienced many data breaches exposing different vulnerabilities like s3 buckets, compromised AWS environments, and many more so avoid this it is important to perform AWS Pentesting.
+Nowadays, we have experienced many data breaches exposing different vulnerabilities like s3 buckets, compromised AWS cloud environments, and many more so avoid this it is important to perform AWS Pentesting.

 To understand the attacks on AWS, one must be aware of the different services provided by AWS.